 Meme coins are popular because of the potential gains you can make from them.

 They are mostly useless until someone like Musk mentions them.
-The social media effect has been so strong that it has literally made millionaires overnight.
+The social media effect has been so strong that it has made millionaires overnight.

-These short sellers will borrow shares against the stock and attempt to buy them back at a cheaper price.
-I already mentioned this as an important characteristic of a meme stock earlier and now you can see why.
+These short sellers will borrow shares against the stock and attempt to buy them back at a lower price.
+I mentioned this as an important characteristic of a meme stock earlier, and now you can see why.

 Once the stock has been targeted, the fastest way to execute a short squeeze is to buy up the shares at market price.
 This follows the laws of simple supply and demand: the fewer shares available, the higher the demand.

-But meme stocks and social media trading is likely here to stay.
+But meme stocks and social media trading are likely here to stay.
 I wouldn’t ever count out an army of retail traders in the future.
 With tens of millions of members in r/WallStreetBets, all it takes is for one stock to be shorted for the entire army to buy in.
-Look at the meme stock craze as more of a message from retail traders to hedge funds.
-The stock market will always be tipped in the favor of big money, but the little guy is finding ways to fight back.
+Look at the meme stock craze as a message from retail traders to hedge funds.
+The stock market will always be tipped in favor of big money, but the little guy is finding ways to fight back.